-It was previously stated that it is probably not technically feasible to eliminate the use of atrazine on sweet and seed corn.
-Since this determination has been made, discussion of the economic feasibility of eliminating atrazine use on sweet and seed corn is not relevant.
+In 1991, it was determined that it was probably not technically feasible to eliminate the use of atrazine on sweet and seed corn.
+Since this determination was made, discussion of the economic feasibility of eliminating atrazine use on sweet and seed corn was not considered relevant.
+However, alternative herbicides are now available so that sweet and seed corn can be produced without the use of atrazine.
+There are, however, additional costs associated with the use of these alternative products.